 The Deflin range is the most suitable for extracting large amounts of dust and debris.
 The high filtration capacity tank is especially helpful in deposing of harmful silica dust.
 If silica dust isn’t collected properly, you run the risk of redeploying the particles back into the environment.
 This is especially concerning as this is when safety measures like protective masks would not be used.
 Equipped with detachable collection takes that mean you’ll have less time cleaning filters and more time to do what matters!

 The Deflin Airflow range specialises in dust extraction.
 This de-dusting system is ideal for silica dust extraction as it uses a multidimensional collection system that guarantees to leave no trace.
 Ideal for the filtration and extraction of powders and dust, we can customise a Deflin Airflow system to suit your business’s needs.

 Australian Industrial Vacuum is a market leader, providing innovative systems from around the globe.
 AIV is committed to simplifying the cleaning process for worksites around the country.
 We’re serious about silica dust prevention and can find a customised solution that not only meets safety regulation laws but also safeguards you and your employees from the associated health risks.
 We have experience under our belts, meaning we are the right people to find the right system for your needs.
+We have the toughest range of industrial vacuum cleaners from vacuums for dust control in workplaces to the best industrial vacuum cleaners in Australia and HEPA filter vacuum cleaners to name a few.
 We understand the risks silica dust pose to construction and work sites around Australia, that’s why we deliver comprehensive industrial grade systems that specialise in dust collection and extraction.